ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 ### Starting the Server

 RavenDB Embedded Server is available under `EmbeddedServer.Instance`.
-In order to start it call `StartServer` method.
+In order to start it, call `StartServer` method.

 {CODE start_server@Server\Embedded.cs /}

 For more control on how to start the server, pass to `StartServer` method a `ServerOptions` object.